aklu96/checkout-calendar/README.md

 -POST `/api/listings/:listingId`

-**Request Body** A unique hash is created associated with the owner
+**Request Body:** A unique hash is created associated with the owner

 ```json
     {